Local Testnet

 • not-included failures: the zoo uses a single shared funding wallet (the genesis UTxO key) and runs scripts in lexical order.
 Each test consumes the largest UTxO at that wallet, so concurrent runs against the same socket will race.
 If you see intermittent not-included in results.csv for a tx that was added to the mempool, check that no other client is submitting to the same socket — the zoo expects exclusive access.

 • Rewards warmup: reward-withdrawal cannot succeed until the delegated stake earns rewards, which requires at least two epoch boundaries after delegation.
-On the 200-slot epoch this means the script SKIPs for the first ~7 minutes after a fresh devnet boot.
+On the 400-slot epoch this means the script SKIPs for roughly the first ~13 minutes after a fresh devnet boot.
 The script records SKIP with reason no-rewards rather than failing.

 Seated CC member